sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ```css
 background: color-mix(in oklch, color1, color2)
 ```

 Much like with gradients, you can also specify a percentage value for the colours, which indicates the proportions of the colours.
 So I could gradually feed in a bit of the next stage's colour until the next stage took over completely.

 To get a percentage value for the next stage colour to feed in, I had to figure out how far through the current stage we were.

-First, I calculated the time until the next stage - super simple with the `until` function on `Temporal` instances:
+First, I'm calculating the time until the next stage - super simple with the `until` function on `Temporal` instances:

 ```js
 time1.until(time2)